heyitsmdr/armeria-original/README.md

 For local development, we use [Vagrant](http://www.vagrantup.com).
 This allows us to replicate the same testing environment on every computer.

-### Installation

-Install Vagrant, clone the repo and run the following commands:

-    vagrant box add precise32 http://files.vagrantup.com/precise32.box

 ### Working

-Once you have Vagrant installed and the box added, you can initialize the development environment by going to the git directory and running the following command:
+Once Vagrant is installed and the repo is cloned, run the following commands:

     vagrant up

+The first time you run this, the virtual box image will be downloaded and installed.
+Then, Vagrant will set up the development environment.